bjoern-thalheim/junit-spring-mockito/README.txt

 	// ...
 Mockito.verify(mockedDelegate).M
 Here you have a problem: since we use field injection, we do not have a setter for MyDelegate in MyBean.

+But, for performance reasons, I wanted to do Spring Injection without using a real spring application container and without doing XML.
+So I used Spring mechanisms outside of a Spring container to test classes which use Spring Annotations.

 Other Approaches
 ----------------

 As well as I know, there exists a Spring-JUnit-Testrunner again, which allows you to write down an application context in xml and which actually uses Spring to do injection of these mocks into the classes under test.
-I see two problems with that: First, I don't like to use XML for that purpose.
-Second, building up a real application context to run a test is in my experience slow.
-Third, the application context is valid for all tests and not only for one of them.
+I see two problems with that:
+- First, I don't like to use XML for that purpose.
+- Second, building up a real application context to run a test is in my experience slow.
+But yes, it is possible to use SpringJUnit4ClassRunner, and  a framework like springockito would help you to work with that.
 It is also possible I have simply not found what I was looking for.
 I guess then this piece of software was a nice exercise.

 Supported functionality